pkgw/mirtoms/README.md

 with `carmafiller` are:

   * it is [less chatty](http://newton.cx/~peter/2012/12/silence-is-golden/);
-  * it includes appropriate hardcoded info for ATA datasets;
+  * it includes appropriate hardcoded info for the ATA;
   * groups of related polarization records are written properly, so CASA Stokes processing can work;
   * the starting SCAN_NUM can be set on the command-line, so that multiple